Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Introduction

-The central concept in this text is decoupling of the dynamical system into smaller subsystems.
-As subsystems we consider ensembles of states of the dynamical system that are causally independent from the remaining other states.
-This allows to treat these ensembles of states as separate dynamical systems.
+The central concept in this text is decoupling of dynamical systems into smaller subsystems.
+As subsystems, we consider ensembles of states of the dynamical system that are causally independent of the remaining states.
+This allows to treat these ensembles of states as separate dynamical systems, provided the constraint set satisfies certain compatibility conditions.
 This results in computational time reduction and builds on the work~\cite{Chen}.
-Even though our main goal is to exploit this decoupling computationally, we study the sparse structure at a rather general level, allowing for our results to be used within other computational frameworks and for other problems than those encountered in this work.
-The main novelty is the following: (i) We generalize the method of \cite{Chen} to far more general graph structures. (ii) We treat different problems than \cite{Chen}, namely additional to the ROA also the computation of the MPI set, GA and WA. (iii) We show that any method for approximating the ROA, the MPI set and GA with certain convergence properties allows a reduction to lower dimensional systems such that convergence is preserved. (iiii) As an example of such a procedure we use the proposed decoupling scheme within the moment sum-of-squares hierarchy framework, obtaining a sparse computational scheme for the ROA, MPI set and GA with a guaranteed convergence from the outside to the sets of interest; to the best of our knowledge this is the first time sparsity is exploited in the moment-sos hierarchy for dynamical systems without compromising convergence.
+Even though our main goal is to exploit such decoupling computationally, we study the sparse structure at a rather general level, allowing for our results to be used within other computational frameworks and for other problems than those encountered in this work.
+The main novelty is the following: (i) We generalize the method of \cite{Chen} to far more general sparse structures. (ii) We treat different problems than \cite{Chen}, namely in addition to ROA treated in \cite{Chen} we also treat the computation of the MPI set and GA. (iii) We show that any method for approximating the ROA, the MPI set, and GA with certain convergence properties allows for a reduction to lower dimensional systems such that convergence is preserved. (iv) We use the proposed decoupling scheme within the moment sum-of-squares hierarchy framework, obtaining a sparse computational scheme for the ROA, MPI set and GA with a guaranteed convergence from the outside to the sets of interest; to the best of our knowledge, this is the first time sparsity is exploited in the moment-sos hierarchy for dynamical systems without compromising convergence.

-For the application to moment sum-of-squares framework we follow the approach from~\cite{BossRoA},~\cite{Boss14} and~\cite{Us} where outer approximations of the ROA, MPI set and GA are based on infinite dimensional linear programs on continuous functions approximated via the moment-sum-of-squares hierarchy (see~\cite{LasserreMoments} for a general introduction and ~\cite{henrionBook} for recent applications).
-Sparsity exploitation in static polynomial optimization goes back to the seminal work of \cite{waki}, providing convergence results based on the so-called running intersection property.
-The situation in dynamical systems is more subtle and so far sparsity exploitation came at the cost of convergence such as in \cite{Matteo} where a different sparsity structure, not amenable to our techniques, was considered.
-Instead of exploiting correlation and term sparsity of the (static) polynomial optimization problem algebraically as in \cite{waki} or \cite{JiePaper} we approach the problem from the perspective of the underlying dynamical system.
-This allows for a decoupling of the dynamical system into smaller subsystems while preserving convergence properties.

-The framework proposed in this work (summarized in Algorithm~\ref{Alg:DecouplingProcedure}) is general in nature and applicable to any method for approximating the ROA, MPI set or GA that satisfies certain convergence properties, as is the case, e.g., for the set-oriented methods for the GA~\cite{Dellnitz}.